The Statler Hotel & Residences: Years of neglect

 Over the years interior renovations have erased many of the original design elements, although staircases are still in their original configuration.
 The exterior has essentially remained unchanged over the years.

 The building's rehabilitation has been hampered by a number of structural problems, notably water damage and vandalism on some of the floors.
 However, many of the floors and hotel rooms have remained untouched since 2001.
 Ironically, the flat-slab structural system that was so innovative in the 1950s now limits ceiling height to 9 feet and adds challenges to any renovation.
 The building also contains a large amount of asbestos.

 The lack of adequate parking was once considered a challenge to redevelopment, although there are several nearby large parking garages.
 Main Street Garden Park might have included underground parking had there been a private developer interested before construction began in 2008.

 Recent residential conversions and redevelopment initiatives by the City of Dallas have helped rejuvenate many of the nearby vacant structures.
-Main Street Garden Park, located in front of the Statler Hilton, replaces many parking structures and is a gathering place for residents, office workers and students of the nearby Universities Center at Dallas.
+Main Street Garden Park, located in front of the Statler Hilton, has replaced many parking structures and is a gathering place for residents, office workers and students at the nearby Universities Center at Dallas.

-Preservation Dallas included the structure in both its 2007 and 2008 Most Endangered lists and has campaigned for preservation of the landmark hotel.
+Preservation Dallas included the structure in both its 2007 and 2008 Most Endangered lists and has campaigned for the preservation of the landmark hotel.

 In 2008 the National Trust for Historic Preservation included the Statler Hilton on its 2008 list of "America's Most Endangered Places," citing its importance in American mid-century design.